Estrogen dominance is a condition where there is an overload of estrogen that occurs as a result of…

 - Accelerated aging and oxidative stress

 - Thyroid dysfunction.
-Hashimoto’s.
-Many EDCs compete with thyroid hormone that can enlarge the thyroid, alter thyroid hormone levels, and subsequently alter thyroid function.
+Hashimoto’s autoimmune disease.
+Many endocrine-disrupting chemicals compete with thyroid hormone that can enlarge the thyroid, alter thyroid hormone levels, and subsequently alter thyroid function.
 Estrogen fluctuations can trigger the gene expression of Hashimoto’s in the presence of inflammation and genetic susceptibility.
 In addition to turning on the genes associated with Hashimoto’s, estrogen surges have been shown to exacerbate the autoimmune attack on the thyroid.
 This may explain why the expression of Hashimoto’s is so common during pregnancy and perimenopause—both times when estrogen may be fluctuating wildly.
 [Chris Kresser]

 How to Reduce Estrogen Dominance

-Simple diet and lifestyle strategies, and natural therapies can help optimize the delicate balance of your hormones, increase testosterone, support estrogen clearance and reduce estrogen dominance – naturally!
+Simple diet, environmental and lifestyle strategies, and natural therapies can help optimize the delicate balance of your hormones, increase testosterone, support estrogen clearance and reduce estrogen dominance – naturally!

 - Support estrogen clearance.
-Increase fiber intake from leafy greens and cruciferous veggies (broccoli, watercress, cauliflower, kale, bok choy, Brussels sprouts, cabbage)
+Increase intake of colorful plants, herbs, bitter leafy greens and cruciferous veggies (broccoli, watercress, cauliflower, mustard greens, kale, bok choy, Brussels sprouts, cabbage)

 - Switch to organic foods.
 When shopping, look for certified organic, grass-fed, pasture-raised and GMO-free.
 This is a must to reduce estrogen dominance and is the only way to avoid the cocktail of chemical poisons present in industrially grown food.